zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/managing-boms.md

 1. Click _Save_.

 Continue adding the rest of the products.
 Each entry must have a unique numeric identifier in the list of Mapped Products, even if there is more than one of the same product.
-In this example, there are four fuel injectors and all four have a different product mapping number.
+In this example, there are two fuel injectors and both have a distinct product mapping number.

 ![Continue to associating products in the BOM diagram.](./managing-boms/images/05.png)